 As summer winds down and the nights turn cold I can’t help but feel a bit sad.
-After all, one might say that this was the most important summer of my life.
+After all, one might say that summer 2011 was the most important one of my life.
 I got married (twice), made the decision to move to Spain for good (well, for now), and I probably spent my last summer living unemployed at my parent’s house (I hope).
 I was nervous about this summer– would the weddings go okay?
 Would Ale and I get along with my parents all summer?
 Would I go crazy without my own car or summer job?
 Luckily everything turned out perfectly.
 The summer flew by.
 I got my much needed dose of the US… which I believe will do me good this coming year.
 Being home has allowed me to enjoy all of the things I miss when I’m away, while subtly reminding me of everything I don’t, once again proving that the grass is always greener on the other side.

 I’m ready to go back.
 I don’t know what awaits me there (besides my in-laws who have been missing us terribly and will be thrilled to see us)!
 This summer has allowed me to reevaluate and remember that every place has its good and bad.
 I look forward to returning to my adopted country, moving to its capital, and making a name for myself somehow.
 I accept that the paperwork will probably take longer than I think, that our apartment may cost more than we’re budgeting for, and that things will go wrong, but it’s okay.